 This fails to explain why creating an overly broad set of criteria — thereby eliminating the point of the law — should be granted a second safe harbor.

 DOI labor rate regulations will INCREASE automobile insurance premiums.
 It is difficult to read the DOI’s labor rate regulation and not come away with the conclusion that it will inevitably raise the price for automobile body repairs paid by insurers, thereby increasing insurance rates as these increased costs are passed on to policyholders.
 At best, this is an unintended consequence.
 A number of small business, ethnic chambers of commerce, and community organizations have expressed support for the bill for this very reason.
 In virtually any insurance context one can imagine, public policy suggests that insurers make every effort to control costs in order to keep premiums as low as possible.
 For example, it is difficult to imagine health insurance regulators making it difficult for health insurers to negotiate the best prices possible with doctors, hospitals, pharmacies, medical device manufacturers, and other providers of necessary services.
 Yet the labor rate regulations operate functionally to enhance the ability of repair shops to charge, and be paid, higher rates.

 By definition, any CDI regulations will increase auto premiums.
 Rakich’s logic seems to be that no premium other than $0.01 will ever be acceptable in medical or auto insurance.
 No increase in collision repair or health insurance rates, even for inflation, will ever be acceptable.
-He also ignores a CDI assessment that premiums might only increase by pennies.
+He also ignores a CDI assessment that premiums might only increase by less than $1.

 Rakich also here and throughout the analysis ignores the fact that unlike in health care, an insurer can just total a vehicle if repair costs creep too high.
 There is a check on repair shops charging too much.
 There is an upper premium limit: the amount a carrier feels is necessary to balance the risk of having to pay the value of your car.